recrudesce/haystack_translate_node/README.md

 # haystack_translate_node
 An Azure Translation node for Haystack - you will need this configured in your Azure subscription: https://learn.microsoft.com/en-us/azure/cognitive-services/translator/translator-overview

-git clone the repo somewhere, change to the directory, then `pip install -e '.'`
+git clone the repo somewhere, change to the directory, then `pip install '.'`

 Include in your pipeline as follows